16032022/Codecademy-Data-Scientist-projects/README.md

 # Codecademy-projects
 Welcome to the Codecademy repository!
-This repository contains code examples of different projects inspired by the course "  " offered on the [Codecademy platform](https://www.codecademy.com/):
+This repository contains code examples of different projects inspired by the course "Data Scientist: Analytics Specialist" offered on the [Codecademy platform](https://www.codecademy.com/):

 - _Codecademy-Group-Project-US-medical-Insurance-Cost_:
   Data analysis and visualisation of a medical insurance cost dataset.

-- _Codecademy-Data-Analytics-Final-Portfolio-Project-Food-ordering_:
+- _Codecademy-Data-Analytics-Final-Portfolio-Project-Food-ordering_:  Analytics Specialist Final Project: Food Ordering and Delivery
   Analysis of data of different orders made by the registered customers in an online portal (App) of a food aggregator company to get a view how restaurants can streamline their operations and improve their customer experience.

 - _Codecademy-Data-Science-Foundations-Portfolio-Project-Biodiversity-in-National-Parks_: